zacanger/niddesa/text/generated-translations/mahaniddesa/04-sinhala-google.md

 [APZ 23.2] (# apz23.2) {# apz23.2 .ref .apz} "Greatness is health" means greatness
-Came into health, came into protection, came into help, came into refuge I see those who have come to Nirvana, who have become immortal, who have become non-conscious.
+Came into health, came into protection, came into help, came into refuge I see those who have come to Nibbana, who have become immortal, who have become non-conscious.

 [APZ 23.3] (# apz23.3) {# apz23.3 .ref .apz} "
 Is the purity of man? ”Images from the microcosm are also from the vision of man